PostHog/posthog.com/contents/tutorials/nextjs-surveys.md

 ![Custom survey set up](../images/tutorials/nextjs-surveys/create-api-survey.png)

-Then, there are three parts to adding code for our custom survey:
+Then, there are four parts to adding code for our custom survey:

 1. Create the survey UI.
 2. Fetch the survey from PostHog.